 Free—from the burden of always hiding the guilt we know is in us.
 Free—from a debt we would never be able to pay in a thousand lifetimes.
 Free—from the Accuser who is behind it all, because not only has our very real guilt been buried; we have been raised to new life, “born again” as members of a new race (yet one older than our old one), and are tasting the powers of the age to come when haSatan will be bound, unable to either tempt or accuse.
 When humans will again be benevolent rulers over the rest of creation and even snakes will no longer either bite or tempt.
 (Isaiah 11:8)

-Let’s use those powers, as those who have been shown unimaginable mercy, to, in Michael Card’s words, “shine our light upon a world that badly needs to know a human soul can love another human soul”.
+Let’s use those powers, as those who have been shown unimaginable mercy, to, in another dear friend Michael Card’s words, “shine our light upon a world that badly needs to know a human soul can love another human soul”.

 We each have only part of the puzzle, and mine may not just fill in your missing parts, but also anchor and stabilize both of us against all that militates to prevent us from getting the picture as complete as it can be this side of the great veil.
 So let’s battle those spirits, not each other, so we can all keep advancing in the knowledge of the Holy One without crippling each other in the process.